The Tragic Muse: Major themes

+Because of its focus on theatre, The Tragic Muse has been discussed as theatre-fiction, which Graham Wolfe explains as "referring to novels and stories that engage in concrete and sustained ways with theatre as artistic practice and industry".

 James completed this novel just as he embarked on his ultimately disastrous attempt to conquer the stage.
 The book reflects his lifelong fascination with the theater—and his ambivalent attitude towards theatrical people.
 Miriam Rooth is a magnificent creation, and the reader can't help but admire her tireless energy as she perfects her talent and earns great success.
 But James hardly portrays her as a saint, as he never minimizes her faults.
 In the preface to the New York Edition text of the novel, James regretted that he hadn't succeeded completely with Nick Dormer.
 The ambivalent politician turned painter does suffer in comparison with the radiant Miriam, but his dilemma is still interesting and sharply drawn.

 This novel seems strangely "un-Jamesian" in that it wanders amiably along, with a large cast—the Henry James Encyclopedia counts more than fifty named characters, although only a dozen or so play an active role—and a lot of things happening in a sometimes disjointed way.
 The overarching and solidly constructed form that James usually imposes on his material appears absent here.
 The double plot makes for a rather sprawling book, less reminiscent of James' other novels and more like the great Victorian epics by Dickens and Thackeray.